 If you have decided to give a new paint job to your kitchen cabinets, we congratulate you!
 Painting the cabinets will immediately spruce up your kitchen in no time.
 However, there are some blunders that you need to be aware of.

-To set you on the path of success, we have listed down the most important mistakes to avoid when painting your kitchen cabinets.
+To set you on the path of success, we have listed down 5 Massive Mistakes You Should Avoid When Painting Kitchen Cabinets

 Limit Your Expectations